Chris-Mark-Wilson/cw-services/README.md

 set source to `````./````` set destination to `````/index.html````` and action to `````rewrite`````. this ensures render will serve up the root html file for every endpoint/route allowing react router to handle the routing

-cors needs to be enabled in google cloud.
-To do this, the gcloud sdk needs to be installed globally onm your machine.
+cors needs to be enabled in google cloud to enable image deletion.
+To do this, the gcloud sdk needs to be installed on your machine (preferably in the home directory).
 `````
 curl -O https://dl.google.com/dl/cloudsdk/channels/rapid/downloads/google-cloud-sdk-367.0.0-linux-x86_64.tar.gz
 tar -xf google-cloud-sdk-367.0.0-linux-x86_64.tar.gz